I have proclaimed many times over that if it’s all up to me, I hope to never fly on a Cebu Pacific flight ever again. Especially on a domestic flight.

 - I have also asked myself, “Do I have a right to complain considering that my fares were super cheap?”
 For my February 2011 trip, I booked my flights way back in June 2010, taking advantage of Cebu Pacific’s Piso Fare promo.
 This was what I told Cebu Pacific customer service in my email:

 “As you will see, while I paid P297.20 only for my flights because I availed of the promo fares, it is not in any way my fault that you will have to rebook me on your other flights.
 So you cannot justify to me that the higher rates on the rerouted flights are enough compensation for what you will put me through.
 What is the use of these promo fares then?
-If you cannot guarantee the stability of your or the safety of your planes, then do not make it possible for consumers to book flights months prior to the scheduled flights.”
+If you cannot guarantee the stability of your flight schedules or the safety of your planes, then do not make it possible for consumers to book flights months prior to the scheduled flights.”

 Actually for my August 2010 flight, I really ended up paying more.
 Because at the time that I booked my CYP flight, the fare for Tacloban was cheaper.
 Add that to the transportation expenses and the stress and inconvenience that I had to endure, well, I really did suffer actual and moral damages!I can stop this blog post here because I think my Reason #1 is REASON ENOUGH.
 But for good measure, here are my other reasons/rants: